-- Objections, additions or changes which defendant believes should be made (1) to plaintiff's statement on federal jurisdiction and admitted facts; - (2) Which affirmative defenses and/or claims for relief defendant intends to pursue at trial, stated in summary fashion; - Defendant's factual contentions, which shall be stated in a summary fashion, omitting evidentiary detail.
-Unless otherwise ordered by the court, the factual contentions of a party shall not exceed two pages in length.
-Examples of properly and improperly drafted contentions are set forth below, in Local Rule CR 16.1; - (4) Objections, additions or changes which defendant believes should be (3) made to plaintiff's statement of issues of law; - (4) (5) The names and addresses of all witnesses who might be called by defendant, and the general nature of the expected testimony of each.
-As to each witness, defendant shall indicate ""will testify" or ""possible witness only."
-Rebuttal witnesses, the necessity of whose testimony cannot reasonably be anticipated before trial, need not be named: - (6) A list of all exhibits which will be offered by defendant at the time of trial, and which have not except exhibits already been listed by plaintiff; but excluding and exhibits to be used for impeachment only.
-The, and a statement of whether the defendant intends to present exhibits in electronic format to jurors.
-All exhibits shall be numbered in the manner set forth in Local Rule CR 16.1 except as otherwise required by the assigned judge during a pre-trial conference, in the applicable case management order, or by other order.
-Further clarification may be obtained by reviewing the assigned judge's web page at http://wawd.uscourts.gov and/or or, in the absence of guidance in an order or on the web page, by contacting the assigned judge's in-court deputy.courtroom deputy.
+(1) Objections, additions or changes which defendant believes should be made to plaintiff's statement on federal jurisdiction and admitted facts;

+(2) Which affirmative defenses and/or claims for relief defendant intends to pursue at trial, stated in summary fashion;

+(3) Objections, additions or changes which defendant believes should be made to plaintiff's statement of issues of law;

+(4) The names and addresses of all witnesses who might be called by defendant, and the general nature of the expected testimony of each.
+As to each witness, defendant shall indicate "will testify" or "possible witness only."
+Rebuttal witnesses, the necessity of whose testimony cannot reasonably be anticipated before trial, need not be named;

+(5) A list of all exhibits which will be offered by defendant at the time of trial, except exhibits already listed by plaintiff and exhibits to be used for impeachment only, and a statement of whether the defendant intends to present exhibits in electronic format to jurors.
+All exhibits shall be numbered in the manner required by the assigned judge during a pre-trial conference, in the applicable case management order, or by other order.
+Further clarification may be obtained by reviewing the assigned judge's web page at http://wawd.uscourts.gov or, in the absence of guidance in an order or on the web page, by contacting the assigned judge's courtroom deputy.